FrogBomb/prime_sieve/README.md

 Rust implementation of the Sieve of Atkin.

-This implementation runs in O(sqrt(max_num) + max_num - min_num), thus
+This implementation runs in O(sqrt(max_num)) for finding fixed-sized sections of primes.
-it is asymptotically faster than the Sieve of Eratosthenes for finding primes in fixed-sized sections. (fixed-sized section runtime = O(sqrt(max_num))

-Therefore, this implementation will run faster than any implementation of the Sieve of Eratosthenes with the same number of cores for a large enough number of cores, making it ideal for parallel processing.
+Therefore, this implementation will run faster than any implementation of the Sieve of Eratosthenes with the same number of cores as the number of cores increases, making it ideal for parallel processing.

 ## `concurrent_prime_sieve::filter`
 ```Rust